MichaelRiss/FTSPlot/README.md

 When using this software in your projects please reference this paper in your publications.

+Note: This branch of FTSPlot has been updated to qt5 which introduces changes to the OpenGL handling.
+Changes to FTSPlot were necessary, most notably the switch from multi-threaded to single-threaded OpenGL access (the data of new display lists is still assembled in a separate thread, but uploading it into the OpenGL system is now done by the main thread that also handles the painting).
+These changes affect the performance.
+While painting is slightly faster, the display list generation times are now slower.
+It seems this has something to do with the display frame rate.
+The slot which uploads the new display lists probably has to wait until the next paintGL() call has finished.
+Therefore you typically get display list generation times around 16ms (1/(60Hz)) and 7ms (1/(144Hz)).
+Therefore, to replicate the performance results of the publication, please use the qt4 version.

 ## System requirements
 - Qt >= 5.6